 - Calls to NtSetInformationFile with the FileInformationClass parameter set to FilePositionInformation must specify an offset that is a multiple of the sector size.

-The FILE_SYNCHRONOUS_IO_ALERT and FILE_SYNCHRONOUS_IO_NONALERT CreateOptions flags, which are mutually exclusive as their names suggest, specify that all I/O operations on the file will be synchronous—as long as they occur through the file object referred to by the returned FileHandle.
+The FILE_SYNCHRONOUS_IO_ALERT and FILE_SYNCHRONOUS_IO_NONALERT CreateOptions flags (which are mutually exclusive) specify that all I/O operations on the file will be synchronous, as long as the operations occur through the file object referred to by the returned FileHandle.
 All I/O on such a file is serialized across all threads using the returned handle.
-If either of these CreateOptions flags is set, the SYNCHRONIZE DesiredAccess flag must also be set—to compel the I/O manager to use the file object as a synchronization object.
+If either of these CreateOptions flags is set, the SYNCHRONIZE DesiredAccess flag must also be set to compel the I/O manager to use the file object as a synchronization object.
 In these cases, the I/O manager keeps track of the current file-position offset, which you can pass to NtReadFile and NtWriteFile.
 Call NtQueryInformationFile or NtSetInformationFile to get or set this position.

 If the CreateOptions FILE_OPEN_REPARSE_POINT flag is not specified and NtCreateFile attempts to open a file with a reparse point, normal reparse point processing occurs for the file.
 If, on the other hand, the FILE_OPEN_REPARSE_POINT flag is specified, normal reparse processing does not occur and NtCreateFile attempts to directly open the reparse point file.
 In either case, if the open operation was successful, NtCreateFile returns STATUS_SUCCESS; otherwise, the routine returns an NTSTATUS error code.
 NtCreateFile never returns STATUS_REPARSE.